cu-publichealth/FoodborneML/README.md

 This software will be used by the NYC Department of Health and Mental Hygiene (DOHMH) to inform their practices.

-It is intended to eventually serve as boilerplate for other municipal agencies wishing to leverage social media for actionable inference in practice.

 Currently it's just research code.

 ## For Readers of the code / those just looking over the project